Deploying a network inventory system ahead of major investments

 Improved network operation

-With fast access to network diagrams, connections and fiber occupation visualization, ASTA-NET’s technical staff can see to what extent customers are using particular resources.
-This allows for easier investment planning, from simple crossovers to network extensions.
+With fast access to network diagrams, connections, and fiber utilization visualization, ASTA-NET’s technical staff can see exactly to what extent customers are using specific resources.
+This facilitates easier investment planning, from simple cross-connects to major network extensions.

 Competitive advantage

-With a holistic view of the scope and presence of services, it is easy to identify potential new customers and possible network extensions as well as build a strong position and competitive advantage.
+With a holistic view of service coverage and availability, it is easy to identify potential new customers and network extension opportunities, helping to build a strong market position and competitive advantage.

 Efficient, error-free fieldwork

-By using NetStork on mobile devices, ASTA-NET field workers can keep track of the status of expanded network elements.
-There is no need to rewrite information on paper, which reduces the risk of mistakes.
-By simply marking the completion of the elements, the operator knows if there are any delays in the work schedule.
+By using NetStork on mobile devices, ASTA-NET field workers can track the status of network elements in real time.
+There is no need to transcribe information onto paper, which reduces the risk of errors.
+By simply marking elements as complete, the operator can instantly see if there are any delays in the work schedule.

 Network planning and expansion in one tool

-With NetStork, ASTA-NET is able to model its network using just one tool – without synchronizing between different systems, worrying about data consistency.
-The modelling takes into account both external infrastructure elements (cables, couplers, splitters, cabinets, etc.) and the visualisation of service delivery inside buildings.
+With NetStork, ASTA-NET can model its network using a single tool without needing to synchronize between different systems or worry about data consistency.
+The modeling accounts for both external infrastructure elements (cables, couplers, splitters, cabinets, etc.) and the visualisation of service delivery inside buildings.

 Network acceptance